strangelove-ventures/cosmos-operator/README.md

 ## CosmosFullNode

-API Version: v1
+Status: v1, stable

+CosmosFullNode is the flagship CRD.
+Its purpose is to deploy highly-available, fault-tolerant RPC nodes.
+It will eventually support validator sentries, persistent peers, and seeds, but is currently only suitable for RPC.

 The CosmosFullNode controller acts like a hybrid between a StatefulSet and a Deployment.
-Like a StatefulSet, each pod has a corresponding persistent volume to manage persisted blockchain data.
+Like a StatefulSet, each pod has a corresponding persistent volume to manage blockchain data.
 But, you can also configure rolling updates similar to a Deployment.

-CosmosFullNode gives you more control over individual pod and pvc pairs than a StatefulSet.

-CosmosFullNode is v1 and stable.
-Future changes should not be backwards breaking.
-As of this writing, Strangelove has been running CosmosFullNode in production for several weeks.
+As of this writing, Strangelove has been running CosmosFullNode in production for many weeks.

 View a [minimal example](./config/samples/cosmos_v1_cosmosfullnode.yaml) or a [full example](./config/samples/cosmos_v1_cosmosfullnode_full.yaml).

+### Roadmap

+Disclaimer: Strangelove has not committed to these enhancements.
+They represent ideas that may or may not come to fruition.

+* Scheduled upgrades.
+Set a halt height and image version.
+The controller performs a rolling update with the new image version after the committed halt height.
+* Quicker p2p discovery using private peers.
+* Advanced readiness probe behavior.
+(The tendermint rpc status endpoint is not always reliable.)
+* Automatic rollout for PVC resizing.
+(Currently human intervention required to restart pods after PVC resized.)
+* Automatic PVC resizing.
+The controller increases PVC size once storage reaches a configured threshold; e.g. 80% full.
+(This may be a different CRD.)
+* Bootstrap config using the chain registry.
+Query the chain registry and set config based on the registry.
+* Validate p2p such as peers, seeds, etc. and filter out non-responsive peers.
+* HPA support.
+* Automatic upgrades.
+Controller monitors governance and performs upgrade without any human intervention.
+* Corrupt data recovery.
+Detect when a PVC may have corrupted data.
+Restore data from a recent VolumeSnapshot.
+* Safe, automatic backups.
+Create periodic VolumeSnapshots of PVCs while minimizing chance of data corruption while creating the snapshot.

+### Why not a StatefulSet?

+CosmosFullNode gives you more control over individual pod and pvc pairs vs. a StatefulSet.
+You can configure pod/pvc pairs differently using the `instanceOverrides` feature.
+For example, data may become corrupt and the human operator needs to tweak or restore data.

+Additionally, each pod requires slightly different config (such as peer settings in config.toml).
+Therefore, a blanket template as found in StatefulSet will not suffice.

+In summary, we wanted precise control over resources so using an existing controller such as StatefulSet, Deployment, ReplicaSet, etc. was not a good fit.

 ## StatefulJob

-API Version: v1alpha1
+Status: v1alpha1, experimental only

+Currently, StatefulJob is alpha and will likely have backwards breaking changes.
+At this time, **we do not recommend using it in production**.

 The StatefulJob is a means to process persistent data from a recent [VolumeSnapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) of a PVC created from a CosmosFullNode.
 It periodically creates a job and PVC using the most recent VolumeSnapshot as its data source.
 It mounts the PVC as a volume into all of the job's pods.
 It's similar to a CronJob but does not offer advanced scheduling via a crontab.

 Strangelove uses it to compress and upload snapshots of chain data.

-Currently, it is alpha and will likely have backwards breaking changes.
-At this time, we do not recommend using it in production.

 View [an example](./config/samples/cosmos_v1alpha1_statefuljob.yaml).